shay-te/bigpipe-response/README.md

 Check the [website](https://bigpiperesponse.netlify.com/) for more information

 # What is bigpipe response
-BigpipepResponse in licenced under [BSD 3-Clause License](https://github.com/shacoshe/bigpipe-response/blob/master/LICENSE)
+BigpipepResponse in licenced under [MIT](https://github.com/shacoshe/bigpipe-response/blob/master/LICENSE)